-- 26.03 District Board Members - (a) To be eligible for election in a district, a member must be employed in a bargaining unit in that district. - (b) In situations where a member works in more than one district, that member must choose which district to run for in any given year and they cannot represent more than one district at any given time.
+26.03 District Board Members

+- (a) To be eligible for election in a district, a member must be employed in a bargaining unit in that district.
+Any active member in good standing of the Union who is employed in a bargaining unit within that district is eligible for nomination. - (b) In situations where a member works is employed in more than one district, that member must choose which district to run for in any given year and they cannot represent more than one district at any given time. - (c) A member of the Board whose term does not expire at the next convention may only run for a vacant Delistrict or Equity Beoard position if they resign their current Delistrict Beoard position prior to the call for nominations.